gilleshenrard/ITLg_POO/README.md

 - iSelectable : base interface of a Strategy Pattern allowing to set the player selection behaviour on-the-fly
 - KeyboardSelect : Allows a player to be prompted to select a slot with the keyboard
 - RandomSelect : Allows a player to randomly select a slot (including a collision avoidance mechanic)
+- MinimaxSelect : Allows a player to select a slot using the minimax algorithm (with alpha and beta pruning)

 #### 3. Controllers
 Controllers classes can be found in src/Controllers/.
 They hold the game mechanics, are the loop entry point